garyjeppesen/ustor_flutter_landingpage/_pages/termsandconditions.md

 _Last Updated: April 27, 2024_

 Welcome to uStor ("we," "our," or "us").
-These Terms of Service ("Terms") govern your access to and use of our mobile application, uStor ("App"), provided by MyMetrix Inc., a Florida Corporation ("Company").
+These Terms of Service ("Terms") govern your access to and use of our mobile application, uStor ("App"), provided by MyMetrix LLC., a Florida Corporation ("Company").
 By downloading, accessing, or using the App, you agree to be bound by these Terms.
 If you do not agree with these Terms, please do not use the App.

 ## 1. **Acceptance of Terms**